GhostOcelot/node-api-with-auth/README.md

 JWT_ACCESS_TOKEN_EXPIRE_TIME - set expiration time for access token MONGO_DB_URL - url with port for MongoDB

-Files are served statically from the /images folder in the project root folder.
+Files are served statically from the /images directory in the project root folder.
 This folder needs to be created manually, because it's in the .gitignore file and will not be posted to the remote repository.